 During breast augmentation surgery your surgeon will place an implant behind your breast tissue or above your breast muscle.
 The implant will be filled with either saline or silicone gel.
-In most cases surgery will be performed in an accredited ambulatory surgery center under local or general anesthesia.
+In most cases surgery will be performed in an accredited ambulatory surgery center under general anesthesia.
 The procedure takes from 1 to 3 hours to complete.
 The incisions can be made underneath the breast, on the lower edge of the nipple, or under the armpit.
 Most women are able to return to work and normal activities in as little as one week.

 Breast Augmentation & Breast Lift: What is the difference?

 “Often times, patients will present to my office requesting a breast augmentation when reality they need a breast lift.
 A breast augmentation will only make your breasts bigger as they are; a breast augmentation will do nothing for the position of your nipple.
 Many times if you have ptosis or droop to your breasts you may also require breast lift, so it’s important to ascertain what your goals are.
 If you’re just looking for a lifted perkier look than you maybe able to achieve this look with a lift alone.
 If you looking for larger breasts, and need your nipple position adjusted you may require a lift as well.